DimaOshchepkov/vyatsu_applicant_bot/README.md

 docker-compose up --build
 ```

 The migration container should automatically create and populate the database based on the json that was previously generated and is in the repository.
-The populating scripts are in [upload_data](src/tactic/infrastructure/db/migrations/upload_data).
+The scripts for populating the database are located in [upload_data](src/tactic/infrastructure/db/migrations/upload_data).

-Turn off the bot:
+Shut down the bot:

 ```shell
 docker-compose down -v